Obstetrical dilemma: Obstetrical dilemma revisited

 The obstetrical dilemma hypothesis has also been challenged conceptually based on new studies.
 The authors argue that the obstetrical dilemma hypothesis assumes that human, and therefore hominid, childbirth has been a painful and dangerous experience through the species' evolution.
 This assumption may be fundamentally false as many early analyses focused on maternal death data from primarily females of European-descent in Western Europe and the United States during the 19th and 20th century, a limited population.
-In a recent study a covariation between human pelvis shape, stature, and head size is reported.
+In a recent study, a covariation between human pelvis shape, stature, and head size is reported.
 It is said that females with a large head possess a birth canal that can better accommodate large-headed neonates.
 Mothers with large heads usually give birth to neonates with large heads.
 Therefore, the detected pattern of covariation contributes to ease childbirth and has likely evolved in response to strong correlational selection.
 A recent study aimed to evaluate the original ideas under the 'obstetrical dilemma' and provide a detailed, more complex explanation for the tight fetopelvic fit observed in humans.
-They propose the original obstetrical dilemma hypothesis remains valuable as a foundation to explain the complex combination of evolutionary, ecological, and biocultural pressures that constrain maternal pelvic form and fetal size.
+They propose that the original obstetrical dilemma hypothesis remains valuable as a foundation to explain the complex combination of evolutionary, ecological, and biocultural pressures that constrain maternal pelvic form and fetal size.